If you feel like SharePoint permissions in the modern Microsoft 365 experience aren’t as straightforward as they should be, you’re not alone.

 On the other hand, this decision can lead to chaos.
 You now have to include working with document libraries and lists in the training you give regular business users.
 Fortunately, a number of changes have been made to lists and libraries in order to improve their user-friendliness.

-In addition to creating lists and libraries, Pavel, who is a member, can now edit the team site’s home page.
+In addition to creating lists and libraries, Alex, who is a member, can now edit the team site’s home page.
 That really annoys me—I only want owners to be able to edit the home page.
 The reason I find it annoying is because you have to increase the training content to business users who aren’t ready for such a responsibility.
 Most business users are already struggling with working with documents.
-Don’t even try to explain them how to edit a home page.
+Don’t even try to explain to them how to edit a home page.
 So, what are my options?
 I’d have to break the permissions of home.aspx and change the member permissions from Edit to Read.
 That’s a lot of hassle.

 What about the permissions that govern the creation of lists and libraries?
 Are we at least able to change those?
 Nope.
 You can’t edit a member group’s permissions from Edit to Contribute.
 Again, I get the idea behind the new permissions structure, but it would be nice to have the option to switch between Edit and Contribute.
 Not every organization is ready to use this new, highly democratic model.